 Reducing Exposure to Copper

-One cannot completely eliminate copper intake.
-However, you can avoid foods that are naturally high in fiber to reduce copper levels in the body.
+One cannot eliminate copper intake.
+However, you can avoid naturally high foods in fiber to reduce copper levels in the body.
 But before changing your diet, make sure that you talk to your doctor.
-This is because there are foods that are high in copper, and they are also important components of a healthy diet.
+This is because there are high in copper foods, and they are also important components of a healthy diet.

 How to Protect Yourself and your Family from Copper in the Water